-No. The proposed waiver for the setback reduction is unlikely to be detrimental to the public health, safety, or welfare in that the existing sign is located at the same spot and the request is to replace the sign face only at the same location without disrupting existing sidewalks on site.
+No. The proposed waiver for setback is unlikely to be detrimental to the public health, safety, or welfare in that the existing sign is located at the same spot and the request is to replace the sign face, still at the same location without disrupting existing sidewalks on site.